How we are managing in the Covid-19 environment

 At Eagars we take the health and wellbeing of our staff and client families very seriously.
 With the current unprecedented measures taking place to reduce the spread of Covid-19 (Coronavirus), below are the measures we are implementing to support our staff and community.

-When someone dies and you make that first call to us, in addition to our usual questions we will ask for confirmation that anybody present has had the opportunity to say their goodbyes as we will require the room/facility to be vacated when we transfer your loved one into our care.
-This is for the safety of you and our staff.
+When someone dies and you make that first call to us, in addition to our usual questions we may ask for confirmation that nobody present has any cold or flu-like symptoms.

 We are committed to providing our families with great service in the weeks and months ahead but please understand that there may be some changes to our usual practices as the situation changes.
 If you have any questions or would like to discuss how the situation might affect your specific funeral, please contact our office so we can assist further.